In-Person or Mail

 You will need your citation number in order to pay online.
 Not sure of your citation number, contact the court clerk at 920-660-2331.

-Cases forwarded to the State Debt Collection must be paid directly to WI State Revenue-State Debt Collection Site.
+Cases forwarded to the State Debt Collection must be paid directly to WI State Revenue-State Debt Collection Site and mailed to:

 Please contact the Brown County Joint Municipal Court at 920-660-2331 for further information or questions regarding online payments.